-- taking account of likely climate change impacts in assessing the flood risk of developments; - b) buildings, communities and infrastructure should take account of the likely changes in temperature, rainfall and wind in their design; - c) use or contamination of energy, water, soil and materials should be minimised; - d) production of local food, renewable energy and local building materials should be maximised; and - e) the mix of uses and activities within communities, settlements and across Teignbridge will be guided towards a balance which improves self-sufficiency.
+- a) taking account of likely climate change impacts in assessing the flood risk of developments; - b) buildings, communities and infrastructure should take account of the likely changes in temperature, rainfall and wind in their design; - c) use or contamination of energy, water, soil and materials should be minimised; - d) production of local food, renewable energy and local building materials should be maximised; and - e) the mix of uses and activities within communities, settlements and across Teignbridge will be guided towards a balance which improves selfsufficiency.
 Decisions on development proposals should take particular account of the amount of employment, housing, services and facilities within walkable areas, including the preference for mixed use proposals where appropriate. - 3.11 Communities are places where people live, work, shop, learn and meet their other social and economic needs.
 Encouraging communities to be able to cope with future economic, social and environment changes is important, and the proposals and policies of the plan seek to promote such resilience.
-Particular issues are the impact of climate change and the potential continued increases in energy prices. - 3.12 Settlements with limited facilities generate higher travel demand, as people are required to leave to carry out certain activities.
+Particular issues are the impact of climate change and the potential continued increases in energy prices.

+- 3.12 Settlements with limited facilities generate higher travel demand, as people are required to leave to carry out certain activities.
 It is therefore an important part of sustainable development to promote a greater range of jobs and services in the places where people live.
 The promotion of self sufficiency therefore considers what settlements need in this context. - 3.13 Greater self sufficiency will also give improved access to jobs, homes and services for people who do not own a car and therefore support social sustainability.
 Finally, with significant increases in energy costs likely, reduced need to travel will create more resilient communities for the future.
 Specific proposals for the settlements should take this approach on board.

-CC2 Carbon Statements
+CC2: Carbon Statements

-To ensure that developments within Teignbridge are carbon neutral, all developments which propose the construction of new homes or non-residential floorspace will be required to submit a Carbon Statement to the local planning authority for approval and implementation.

-The requirements of this policy will be included within a viability assessment of the whole plan and may change as a result in a future version of the plan.
+To ensure that developments within Teignbridge are carbon neutral, all developments which propose the construction of new homes or non-residential The requirements of this policy will be included within a viability assessment of the whole plan and may change as a result in a future version of the plan.